RESOURCES

 When there is sufficient acid in the solution, the acid reacts with the pectin to create a web effect of molecules.
 This web effect holds the solution together for proper gel strength.
 Therefore, if there is not enough acid, then there won’t be enough ‘webs’ of molecules to hold the solution together, which will result in a soft-set or no-set product.
 Too much acid makes the web effect happen too fast, which causes a pre-set or a brittle-set, making the jelly crack and weep water.
 The acid in the solution is the trigger that begins the setting process.

 The amount of acid in the solution directly determines the temperature at which the solution will set.
 A more acidic solution needs a higher temperature to set, and a less acidic solution needs a lower temperature to set.
-The set temperature will also directly effect set time; the lower the temperature, the faster the solution will set.
-So, the acidity, temperature and set time go hand in hand.
+The set temperature will also directly affect the set time; the lower the temperature, the faster the solution will set.
+So, the acidity, temperature, and set time go hand in hand.

 In conclusion of chemical reactions, it is a combination of both brix and pH maintained in the correct parameters that cause the pectin to set properly.